inspheric/nova-defaultable-fields/README.md

 ## Advanced Usage
 ### Extend

 Out of the box, the package supports all standard Nova fields which have a single value and can be edited on the 'create' form.
-It does not support any of the `...Many` fields that implement `Laravel\Nova\Contracts\ListableField`, such as `HasMany`, `BelongsToMany` etc.

 There is specific behaviour for the `BelongsTo` and `MorphTo` fields, as described above.
+This package does not support any of the fields that implement `Laravel\Nova\Contracts\ListableField`, such as `HasMany`, `BelongsToMany` etc.

 Any custom field with a single value which extends `Laravel\Nova\Fields\Field` *should* work without customisation.
 However, if required, you can extend the behaviour of defaultable fields to support custom field types which need additional metadata to be populated.